crowdbotics/modules/README.md

 };
 ```

-We make use of the Metro's Resolver [extraNodeModules](https://facebook.github.io/metro/docs/configuration/#extranodemodules) option to make use of local `npm` libraries installed into the app's `src/modules` directory (directory where modules get installed).
+We make use of the Metro's Resolver [extraNodeModules](https://facebook.github.io/metro/docs/configuration/#extranodemodules) option to make use of local `npm` libraries installed into the app's `modules` directory (directory where modules get installed).

 This gives us three main benefits:

 - **Modularity** - We can author modules as npm packages and include their own dependencies that get installed when installing the module.
 - **Developer Experience** - Making changes to those files also work with the metro [hot reload](https://facebook.github.io/metro/docs/configuration/#watchfolders).
-- **Imports redirects** - Because managing `node_modules` on every `src/modules` folder isn't the best user experience, we redirect any import to the main app's `node_modules`.
+- **Imports redirects** - Because managing `node_modules` on every `modules` folder isn't the best user experience, we redirect any import to the main app's `node_modules`.
 This means that a module can import from its own files or from any library, without issues.

 ## Using @modules

-Notice the `@modules` key above, which means that we can import `src/modules/index.js` like this:
+Notice the `@modules` key above, which means that we can import `modules/index.js` like this:

 ```javascript
 import modules from "@modules";